microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/api/bookingbusiness_list_calendarview.md

-# List appointments
+# List Bookings calendarView

-Get a list of [bookingAppointment](../resources/bookingappointment.md) objects in the specified [bookingbusiness](../resources/bookingbusiness.md).
+Get the collection of [bookingAppointment](../resources/bookingappointment.md) objects for a [bookingBusiness](../resources/bookingbusiness.md), that occurs in the specified date range.

 ## Permissions
 One of the following permissions is required to call this API.
 To learn more, including how to choose permissions, see [Permissions](../../../concepts/permissions_reference.md).